valerieniloinsigh31/FitForWork_v1/README.md

 <em>Facebook business profile:</em>
 Link: https://www.facebook.com/photo/?fbid=113155328477784&set=a.113155365144447
-<p>What is the purpose of this/what does it add to the marketing of the website?: The facebook posts are moderated by the administrator of the Fit For Work app.
+<p>What is the purpose of this/what does it add to the marketing of the website?:</p>
+<p>The facebook posts are moderated by the administrator of the Fit For Work app.
 Comments, reviews, posts are encouraged.
 Facebook is an excellent marketing tool as it has huge presence and reach.
-An effective visual tool to attract new consumers is to have 'Before' and 'After' comparative posts which include photos.
+It's an effective visual tool to attract new consumers is to have 'Before' and 'After' comparative posts which include photos.
 These demonstrate success stories and as the occupation is stipulated, it might offer an avenue to people who thought a workout plan simlpy could not be provided for their type of job.
 Facebook allows for evidence based promotion.
 </p>

 <em>Nutrition newsletter</em>